RedisLabs/redislabs-docs/content/modules/redisgraph/redisgraph-quickstart.md

 ### Delete relationships

-To delete a node's relationships without removing any nodes:
+You can also use the [`DELETE`](https://redis.io/commands/graph.query/#delete) query to delete a node's relationships without removing any nodes:

 ```sh
 127.0.0.1:12543> GRAPH.QUERY MotoGP "MATCH (:Rider {name: 'Valentino Rossi'})-[r:rides]->() DELETE r"